 You might also like to see the video tribute I edited in honour of Jean three years ago!

 Jean Simmons is undeniably one of the old Hollywood stars I admire the most.
-As you have seen with this tribute, the reasons to love her are numerous.
-Honouring her with a blogathon surely was something I wanted to do for a long time and I’m glad I have!
-Of course, I have many more films of hers to see and I surely would like to see someone publish a well-written and respectful biography on her.
+As you saw, the reasons to love her are numerous.
+Honouring her with a blogathon was something I wanted to do for a long time and I’m glad I have!
+Of course, I have many more films of hers to see and I would LOVE to see someone publish a well-written and respectful biography on her.

 Writing this tribute for the blogathon has been a real pleasure and I hope it will encourage people to watch more of her films!